jomefavourite/jomefavourite/README.md

 Fact about me:

-- 🌱 I’m currently improving my skills on TypeScript, React, Next.js
+- 🌱 I’m currently improving my skills on TypeScript, React, React Native, Next.js
 - 👯 I’m looking to collaborate on projects, technical writing gigs
 - 👨‍💻 All of my projects are available at Github
 - 📝 I share my thoughts and learnings by writing articles on Hashnode @ [Favourite's Blog](https://favouritejome.hashnode.dev/)